 Community transport and Dial-a-Ride services are often provided by borough and district councils, but there are also a number of voluntary schemes that offer either scheduled services or door-to-door transport.

-To find a local scheme search Surrey Information Point.
+To find a local transport scheme online using Surrey Information Point.